josepramon/tfm-api/README.md

 ## Usage:

-To start the API in *production mode*, un `npm start`.
+To start the API in *production mode*, run `npm start`.

-To start the API in *development mode*, use one of the gunt tasks.
+To start the API in *development mode*, use one of the grunt tasks.
 In development mode, logs are written to *stdout* and the application files are *watched*, so if anything changes the app is automatically restarted.

 The gruntfile has 2 primary tasks, the default one and one called *dev*.